garrettmflynn/artifact/README.md

 **GEN** is a Progressive Web App (PWA) for annotating EEG data on the browser.

 This software validates the effectiveness of modern web technologies to drastically simplify neuroscience research pipelines through standardized tools available on the Open Web.
 A similar pipeline can be used to develop, publish about, and monetize future web-based neurophysiology tools

+### Development Notes
+- Recompression of .nii files takes a lot of processing power.
+Can we avoid that?
+    - Use Web Workers!

 ### Checklist
 - [ ] `bids-standard`: An NPM library for reading/writing/exporting BIDS files on the browser
 - [ ] `hed-standard`: An ontology for EEG artifacts that is interoperable with the HED schema